Dogs Coat Gets Matted: What to Do and How Regular Brushing Helps

 • Your dog may need to be shaved if mats are too close to the skin.

-• Regular brushing can help prevent matting, and how often you brush depends on the breed.
+• Brush your dog regularly to help prevent matting, and how often you brush depends on the breed.

 • Make brushing easier by getting the right brush for your breed or scheduling routine dog care visits.

-Does your pup have long, thick, or curly fur?
+Does your pup have long, curly coats thick, or curly fur?
 If so, they may be in danger of developing painful mats.

 Why matting is harmful to your dog

 Matting is more serious than just impacting your pup’s appearance.
 Thick mats prevent their ability to regulate their temperature, give unwanted critters like fleas and parasites places to hide, and are extremely painful.
-Here’s what to know about them:
+Here’s what dog owners have to know about them:

 • Mats can develop anywhere on your dog’s coat, but certain spots are more likely than others.